ellispax/Thesis/README.md

-# Thesis
+# Smart Irrigation System

-Contains all the dev files for my Thesis Project Development done using Python (django framework - web application) Prototype developed using raspberry pi 4 + python
+The following repository contains the code for my Smart Irrigation system which I am developing for my Final Thesis Project.